SamZorSec/Open-Home-Automation/README.md

 | [Sensor](/ha_mqtt_sensor_dht22) 			      	| A simple example to measure the **temperature** and the **humidity**  |
 | [Sensor](/ha_mqtt_sensor_photocell) 		    	| A simple example to measure the **brightness** 				              	|
 | [Binary Sensor](/ha_mqtt_binary_sensor_pir) 	| A simple example to detect **motions**                   							|

+*If you like the content of this repos, please add a star!
+Thank you!*